 Then, I went to West Point.
 The student body was, if I recall correctly, 86% male.
 While the Army tried to be progressive about gender equality, let’s face it, the terms Army and progressive thinking usually do not go together.
-I was a tanker, a branch which didn’t allow women.
+I was a tanker, a branch that didn’t allow women.
 Spouses were called “Army wives.”
 Heck, there’s a reality show about Army wives.
 The wives (remember, I was in an all-male unit) were expected to subordinate their career ambitions to follow their husbands all around the world and keep up the homefront while their husbands got deployed to far-flung places like Somalia, Haiti, Kuwait, and Bosnia.

 This was in the mid-90s.
 The Internet was primarily a thing of universities.
 AOL dialup was still the main way most people not in college accessed it.
 Remote working, freelancing careers, and the like were unheard up.
-College educated wives who were quite capable of having their own independent careers put them on hold to follow their husbands.
+College-educated wives who were quite capable of having their own independent careers put them on hold to follow their husbands.
 It was an implicit, and sometimes explicit expectation.

 Thus, with that background, I met my wife.
 Well, she wasn’t my wife at the time…little did she know what was in store for her!
-I had already been accepted to law school and was off to pursue professional schooling with the expectation that after graduate school, I’d be the primary bread winner.
+I had already been accepted to law school and was off to pursue professional schooling with the expectation that after graduate school, I’d be the primary breadwinner.

-14 years later, I have earned more money than her in exactly four of those fourteen years: the two years after I got my MBA, and the two years when we received payments for the sale of my company.
+14 years later, I have earned more money than her in exactly four of those fourteen years: the two years after I got my MBA and the two years when we received payments for the sale of my company.

-For 10 of those years, she’s been the primary bread winner, allowing me to pursue entrepreneurial ventures or graduate school.
+For 10 of those years, she’s been the primary breadwinner, allowing me to pursue entrepreneurial ventures or graduate school.

 And, a lot of the time, I felt quite a bit of angst about the situation.
 I was a guy.
 I was supposed to be a manly man, and being a manly man involved putting food on the table.
 Even though we would talk about it and my wife made it quite clear that she was OK with our situation because I was the one swinging for the fences, and our arrangement made it possible, since her steady income kept us afloat, there was always a little voice in the back of my head that would whisper at most inopportune times